OpenRailAssociation/osrd-website/content/about/governance/index.en.md

 [^license]: As long as they don't modify the common tools without sharing their improvements.
 See the details of the [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html) license.

-OSRD is currently developped by:
+OSRD is currently developed by:

-- A [team of full-time developpers at SNCF Réseau](../../join-us), financed by SNCF Réseau, the French state and the European Union
+- A [team of full-time developers at SNCF Réseau](../../join-us), financed by SNCF Réseau, the French state and the European Union
 - Individual contributors

 ## The OpenRail association

-The [OpenRail association](https://openrailassociation.org/) is an upcoming non-profit commited to organizing cooperative work around railway software tools.
+The [OpenRail association](https://openrailassociation.org/) is an upcoming non-profit committed to organizing cooperative work around railway software tools.

 <a href="https://openrailassociation.org/"><img class="marginauto" src="logo-openrail-association.png" alt="OpenRail association"></a>